- Rankings for Students

 Each university is judged in five categories covering the core missions of all world-class, global universities: Teaching (the learning environment); Research environment (volume, income and reputation); Research quality (citation impact, research strength, research excellence and research influence); International outlook (staff, students and research); and Industry (income and patents).

 The scores in these categories for each ranked university are available under “performance breakdown”.
 This means that in addition to browsing universities by overall rank, or searching for a specific institution, you can sort the table by the different metrics to make a decision based on particular priorities.

 Teaching: the learning environment

-For any student and any subject, the most directly relevant factor is the teaching environment: what it is like to learn at the university.
+For any student and any subject, the most relevant factor is the teaching environment: what it is like to learn at the university.